 The most important thing is that if your baby is receiving a bottle of breast milk, you should be pumping so that your not risking a decrease in your supply.

 Unsure of what your pumping schedule should look like?
-Read my tips on developing the perfect breastfeeding and pumping schedule.
+Read my tips on developing the perfect pumping at work schedule.

 Combination Feeding Breast Milk And Formula